Business Artisanal Jam Company Business: Real Costs & First Paid Jobs (UK)

 Key Takeaways

-• Tools needed: commercial jam-making equipment, packaging materials, ingredients, weighing scales, sterilisation equipment, and label printer
+• Tools needed: jam cooker, steriliser, weighing scales, and label printer

 Startup Costs in the UK